Julian Strawther: High school career

 Strawther played basketball for Liberty High School in Henderson, Nevada.
 As a junior, he averaged 27.3 points and 8.8 rebounds per game.
 In his senior season, he averaged 31.5 points, 11.1 rebounds and 2.2 assists per game, earning Southeast League co-MVP honors.
 Strawther scored 51 points against Apollo High School at the HoopHall West Invitational, setting an event record.
 He left as his school's all-time leader in points and rebounds.
 A consensus four-star recruit, he committed to playing college basketball for Gonzaga over offers from Marquette, Florida and UNLV.

 College career

 As a freshman at Gonzaga, Strawther averaged 3.4 points per game, serving as the backup to Corey Kispert.
 His team reached the national championship game.
 On November 15, 2021, he scored 18 points in an 84–57 win over Alcorn State.
 As a sophomore, Strawther averaged 11.8 points and 5.4 rebounds per game.
 He declared for the 2022 NBA draft following the season before ultimately returning to Gonzaga.

 On January 28, 2023, Strawther scored a career-high 40 points in an 82–67 victory over Portland.
 In the 2023 NCAA tournament against UCLA, he made a 35 ft basket for the lead with six seconds remaining, and Gonzaga held on for the win to advance to the quarterfinals.
+Strawther averaged 15.2 points, 6.2 rebounds, and 1.3 assists per game as a junior, earning First Team All-West Coast Conference honors.
+Following the season he declared for the 2023 NBA draft.